Chart Color Schemes

 Health

-Health performance in Kingaroy Surrounds - South is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Kingaroy Surrounds - South are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

+Private health cover is very low, at approximately 47% of the total population (~2,114 people), which is lower than Rest of Qld's 52.5%, and the national average of 55.7%.
 The most common medical conditions are arthritis (9.8%) and mental health issues (9.3%).
-Notably, 65.8% of residents report being completely clear of medical ailments, higher than Rest of Qld's 59.4%.
-The area has 22.6% of residents aged 65 and over (1,005 people), lower than Rest of Qld's 26.8%.
-Despite this, health outcomes among seniors are above average, performing better than the general population in health metrics.
+65.8% of residents report being completely clear of medical ailments, compared to 67.6% in Rest of Qld.
+Working-age residents have an above-average prevalence of chronic health conditions.
+The area has a higher proportion of seniors aged 65 and over at 22.6% (1,009 people), compared to Rest of Qld's 20.4%.
+Health outcomes among seniors are above average and rank even higher than the general population nationally.

 Frequently Asked Questions - Health